 UNICEF: fighting for every child

-What do UNICEF do?
+What does UNICEF do?

 UNICEF (United Nations International Children’s Emergency Fund) defends the Convention on the Rights of the Child, acting to assure equality for those who suffer discrimination, particularly girls and women.